Being Harassed on Instagram? Here's How to Stop - Fast

 Most victims believe that reporting the scammer to Instagram will solve the problem - but in reality, it rarely helps.

-Here's some reasons why reporting harassment on Instagram won't work:
+Here's some reasons why:

 Instagram's Slow and Ineffective Moderation